gasduster99/sppComp/try1/try1_2.md

 southern commercial ports, and limitations in funding for port samplers.

-When no port samples are collected for landed strata and domains, species composition estimates are ‘borrowed’ from other strata using deterministic algorithms based on expert opinion.
+When no port samples are collected for landed strata and domains, species composition estimates are borrowed from other strata using deterministic algorithms based on expert opinion.
 These algorithms have unknown bias and precision.
 In contrast, model-based estimators are increasingly used to estimate quantities of interest for domains with small sample sizes and/or